 While we do offer the 12 steps to all clients at Cliffside Malibu because there are many benefits to this program, it is not in and of itself treatment.
 While the 12 steps can provide much needed support to those with addiction problems, especially after leaving the relative safety of a treatment center, the 12 steps alone are not treatment per se and have an extremely poor success rate.
 For people who only go to 12 step programs with no other support, the success rate at one year is estimated to be between 8 and 13%.
 Seventy-plus years ago when 12 step programs began, any success was deemed invaluable.

 Why Evidence-Based Treatments Work

 One of the main changes in the evidence base is a move from thinking about addiction as a genetic disorder to a brain disorder.
-Certainly, genetics play some role in developing addiction, but the bigger player, at least with regard to treatment, is the brain.
+Certainly, genetics play some role in developing a person with substance use disorderion, but the bigger player, at least with regard to treatment, is the brain.
 When someone begins abusing drugs or alcohol, the brain mechanisms are co-opted.
 In layman’s terms, we describe this process as a sort of feedback loop that develops so that the individual no longer has a choice about whether or not to use.
 This is fundamentally the issue with addiction – the individual can no longer make the choice to stop using.
-Because science has taught us how the brain works, we are able to use treatments and therapies that help us change both the chemistry and structure of the brain – so that a person can regain control of the brain and lead an addiction free life.
+Because science has taught us how the brain works, we are able to use treatments and therapies that help us change both the chemistry and structure of the brain – so that a person can regain control of the brain and lead a person with substance use disorderion-free life.
 Without the evidence base and ongoing scientific inquiry, we would never have made these breakthroughs or been able to treat addiction as effectively as we are able to today.